Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/Bot/BotBroadcaster/README.md

 Please refer first to this [README](../README.md): all details and JSON configuration files are fully explained.

 ## Restrictions
-Not all configuration seetings are yet available.
+Not all configuration settings are yet available.

 We list here (based on chapter [Extended BotConfiguration](../README.md#ExtendedBotConfiguration)) settings which are limited or not available for the moment.
 - **streams**